This had been the expectation from Travis Sanheim dating back to his offensive clinic during the Flyers' 2017 preseason.

 The Flyers tied the game as a result of Sanheim and the Blue Jackets eventually won it with their All-Star defenseman Seth Jones leading the way, scoring twice.

 Last season, the Flyers were among the league leaders in goals from their defense as that group combined to score 50 goals.
-This season, blue-line offensive production is way down.
-Collectively, that unit had scored only nine goals through its first 25 games until Sanheim popped home a pair against the Blue Jackets.
+This season, blue line offensive production is way down.
+Collectively, that unit had scored only nine goals through their first 25 games until Sanheim popped home a pair against the Blue Jackets.

 "Would I like to help out more and contribute more?
 Maybe," Sanheim said, "but I think I've been doing a pretty good job of picking those chances."

 And if there's one area where new assistant coach Rick Wilson can have a profound impact this season, it could be in the development of an offensive-minded defenseman like Sanheim with a good deal of untapped potential.

 "He was there.
 He's starting to learn how we play," Sanheim said.
 "Certain situations he helped give his input, and he's learning all of our games."

 If Wilson's input leads to more offensive output for Sanheim, he could very well develop into that player the Flyers projected with their first-round pick in 2014.

 Click here to download the new MyTeams App by NBC Sports!
 Receive comprehensive coverage of your teams and stream the Flyers, Sixers and Phillies games easily on your device.